pingpong-labs/widget/README.md

 }

 ```
-For use costum presenter, you can use the ' setPresenter ' method, for example like this.
+For use costum presenter, you can use the `setPresenter` method, for example like this.
 ```php
 Menu::create('zurb-top-bar', function($menu)
 {